-North Korea shares details of latest missile test
+North Korea shares results of latest missile test

-North Korea has claimed another victory in proving its nuclear warfare capability, saying that two cruise missiles that it launched on Wednesday successfully reached their target 2,000 kilometers away.
+North Korea has claimed another victory in proving its nuclear warfare capability, declaring two cruise missiles that it launched on Wednesday successfully reached their targets 2,000 kilometers away.

-The two missiles flew above the Yellow Sea, between the Korean Peninsula and China, and were in the air for nearly three hours before they “clearly hit” their unidentified target, according to a report by Pyongyang’s state-run KCNA media outlet.
+The two missiles flew over the Yellow Sea, between the Korean Peninsula and China, and were in the air for nearly three hours before they “clearly hit” their unidentified target, according to a report by Pyongyang’s state-run KCNA media outlet.
 North Korean leader Kim Jong-un oversaw the launches and expressed “great satisfaction” with the test results.

 Kim “highly appreciated the high reaction capabilities of our nuclear combat forces, which proved again their full preparedness for actual war to bring the enemies under their control at a blow through the unconditional, mobile, precise and powerful counterstrike by any weapon system,” KCNA said.
 He called the launches a “clear warning” to North Korea’s enemies and a verification of the “absolute reliability and combat capacity of our state’s war deterrent.”

-At a range of 2,000 kilometers, the cruise missiles fired on Wednesday could travel nearly four times the distance from Pyongyang to Busan, the major city at South Korea’s southeastern tip.
-The missiles also can reach well beyond any target in Japan.
-Just last week, North Korea conducted its longest-range missile test on record, firing the projectile over Japan on a 4,600-kilometer flight.
-The country’s Hwasong-17 ballistic missile reportedly has a range of at least 15,000 kilometers, easily within reach of US targets.
+With a range of 2,000 kilometers, the cruise missiles fired on Wednesday could travel nearly four times the distance from Pyongyang to Busan, at South Korea’s southeastern tip, and well beyond any target in Japan.
+Just last week, North Korea conducted its longest-range missile test on record, firing a projectile over Japan on a 4,600-kilometer flight.
+The country’s Hwasong-17 ballistic missile reportedly has a range of at least 15,000 kilometers, bringing US targets within reach.

 Kim said he aims to continue expanding the “operational sphere” of North Korea’s nuclear forces to “resolutely deter any crucial military crisis and war crisis at any time and completely take the initiative in it.”